How Tax Increment Financing Works

 Payments & Distribution

-The Community Development Commission were obligated to make payments on base-year assessments to City, county and other taxing entities, including school districts, as well as pay a certain percentage above the base year amount.
+The Community Development Commission was obligated to make payments on base-year assessments to City, county and other taxing entities, including school districts, as well as pay a certain percentage above the base year amount.
 Said payment amounts varied depending upon the date the project area was established and any subsequent modifications to the project area, and had to be consistent with those requirements established by the state health and safety code.

 The remaining tax increment revenues allocated to the agency were to be used for its general redevelopment programs, including funding the acquisition of property, construction of public improvements and other similar program elements.